jessysutherns/autonomous-warehouse-robot-ros/README.md

 The robot is capable of detecting, picking, transporting, and placing objects within a simulated warehouse environment.
 The system integrates computer vision, control, and robotic manipulation into a complete end-to-end pipeline.

-This project demonstrates a complete perception–planning–control pipeline for autonomous robotic manipulation in warehouse environments.
+The system combines perception, control, and manipulation into a unified robotic pipeline, reflecting real-world warehouse automation systems.

 ---